golang/proposal/design/go2draft-type-parameters.md

 ### Type parameters

-Generic code is code that is written using types that will be specified later.
+Generic code is written using abstract data types that we call _type parameters_.
-An unspecified type is called a _type parameter_.
-When running the generic code, the type parameter will be set to a _type argument_.
+When running the generic code, the type parameters are replaced by _type arguments_.

 Here is a function that prints out each element of a slice, where the element type of the slice, here called `T`, is unknown.